folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ## Normalization GUI

 **Our goal is to fit a low order polynomial through "good" continuum points in every spectral order.
 The continuum can then be normalized by dividing the observation by the fit.
-This creates a ‘common line’ (a flat horizontal line at y = 1) which can be used to consistently measure the properties of the spectral lines.**
+This creates a "common line" (a flat horizontal line at y = 1) which can be used to consistently measure the properties of the spectral lines.**

 :::{note}
 normPlot is an optional extra, and is not installed by default with specpolFlow.
 If you have not used the option to install it, you can install it now with